Soldier's Service Vital to European Mission

 |0

-This work, Soldier's Service Vital to European Mission [Image 3 of 3], by SGT Harold McGill, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Soldier's Service Vital to European Mission, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT